pen-lang/pen/README.md

 - Maintainability
   - Simplicity: The language is small and easy to learn but also full featured.
-  - Testability: Unit tests are always reliable, fast, and independent with each other.
+  - Testability: Unit tests are always fast and reliable.
   - Modifiability: Developers can change application logic without changing implementation details, and vice versa.
 - Portability
   - Programs written in the language can be ported to different platforms including [WebAssembly](https://webassembly.org/).